 The New Brunswick Police Department will take reports over the phone for non-emergency incidents and minor crimes.
 Taking a report over the phone is at the OPTION of the Caller.
-This service is being provided if individuals wish to limit their exposure to other individuals and would prefer to not have an officer respond to their residence or place of reporting.
-Of course, if a caller would prefer to speak with an officer in-person, an officer will be dispatched to their location as usual.
+This service is being provided if individuals wish to limit their exposure to other individuals and would prefer not to have an officer respond to their residence or place of reporting.
+Of course, if a caller would prefer to speak with an officer in person, an officer will be dispatched to their location, as usual.
 If a report is taken over the phone and the officer determines the nature of the incident is more serious, an officer will be dispatched to the caller for further investigation and/or follow up.

 - All civilian fingerprinting, not required by law or statute, will be suspended.
 Megan's Law registrants must still be fingerprinted as per their court orders.
 Megan's Law registrants must make an appointment with their assigned detective prior to coming to police headquarters.

 - All firearms applications are now handled online and can be located at the following website: www.njportal.com/njsp/fars .
 When prompted to enter an ORI #, please enter NJ0121400.
 This ensures that the New Brunswick Police Department receives your application.
 You will be advised via the telephone number used on the application when the background investigation and all pertinent paperwork is complete and available for pickup.
 As always, if there are any questions with regard to the application process, you can contact the Identification Bureau 732-745-5216.

 - Handicap permit applicants will still be accepted, but applicants must make an appointment with the Police Director's Office prior to coming to police headquarters.